IS A GAME CHANGER.

-For skilled artisans, we provide them work under our brand Grassroot and for unskilled labour, we skill them through our Foundation, at community tailoring units and also provide them employment opportunities – both in their own villages.
+We provide skilled artisans with work and train unskilled labour, through our Foundation, at community tailoring units and also provide them employment opportunities – both in the comfort of their own villages.

 One possible solution is to create a source of employment in villages.
 These village economies, run by the locals have the potential to:

 - Reverse the social effects of migration and bring families back together, thus demanding infrastructural growth in rural India

 - Empower women to become decision makers within their family as a direct result of their significant contribution to the family income

 Under the aegis of The Anita Dongre Foundation's women empowerment initiative, the company has set up community tailoring (Training & Production) centres in rural Maharashtra, India wherein marginalized tribal women are professionally trained to make garments.

 These community tailoring centres are equipped with modern industrial sewing machinery for making ·garments/accessories as per contemporary designs and styles.
 Our company's engagement with these women doesn't end at just training.
 We also provide them with forward linkages, such as assuring regular supply of fabrics, raw materials, tools and organized buy-back of the tailored garments at fair per piece rates.
 This has resulted in a profound socio-economic impact amongst the communities being served.